 Manjengwa is currently working as an Assurance Senior at Ernst and Young in Minneapolis, where he will audit client accounts and test controls.
 Having passed the CPA exam, Manjengwa hopes to stay in the U.S. and focus on public accounting.

-By senior year, Manjengwa had completed two successful internships with Ernst and Young in Minneapolis.
+All his successes were thanks to his early career preparation.
+By his senior year at Luther, Manjengwa had completed two successful internships with Ernst and Young in Minneapolis.
 The first, designed for underrepresented minorities, allowed him to spend the summer of his sophomore year rotating through different operations, including audit, tax, and advisory.
-During the second, the following summer, he spent more time learning the nuts and bolts of the audit process.
+During the second, the following summer, Manjengwa spent more time learning the nuts and bolts of the audit process.